 If you don’t it may be you in trouble with the local authorities, the police and courts.
 Clients may ask you to remove something but if you or your workmen carry things out that are illegal, you will be in trouble.
 I’ve known neighbours, other workmen, street cleaners and parking wardens all inform the relevant authorities to a designer’s detriment.

-Now, it does actually looking like the ivy is coming from the neighbours side.
+Now, it does actually look like the ivy is coming from the neighbours side.
 This is not actually the case.
 The roots are clearly on our side as you can see below.

 Which means the roots will have to be treated too – just to stop it growing back.
 We will be laying new tiles and painting the walls too – just to smarten the area up.
 The client doesn’t want the pot plants (any of them!) so those will be going in the skip.